McNeese Logo

 Who can perform hazing acts?

-Hazing can be conducted by any person, but it is normally attributed to acceptance or entrance into a group, organization, or team.
+Hazing can be conducted by anyone, but it is typically associated with joining a group, organization, or team.
 Sometimes hazing is associated with traditions or customs connected to a group, team, or organization.
 In a college environment, hazing happens across a range of student groups.

 Hazing in View: College Students at Risk, Allen/Madden (2008) via stophazing.org